ailispaw/taberareloo-mastodon/README.md

-# Mastodon Model patch for Taberareloo
+# Mastodon Patch for Taberareloo

 You can register your Mastodon instance as well at the end of the script and install it.